-Unfounded crimes are those crimes that are removed or withheld from the annual security report after it has been determined that the reported crime was false or baseless.
+Unfounded crimes are those crimes that are removed or withheld from the Annual Security Report after it has been determined that the reported crime was false or baseless.
 Only sworn commissioned law enforcement personnel can make a formal determination that the report was false or baseless when made and that the crime report was therefore "unfounded."
 This does not include a district attorney who is sworn or commissioned, nor does it include a Campus Security Authority.

-There were no reported crimes for the years 2020, 2021, or 2022 that were determined to be unfounded at either campus location.
+There were no reported crimes for the years 2022, 2023, or 2024 that were determined to be unfounded at either campus location, at any noncampus locations, or on public property within the campus Clery geography.